clouedoc/AutoSQLi/README.md

 Yeah, I know.

 TODO: please someone correct those wrongly spelled words and conjugational errors.
 I'm on Neovim right now and there is no auto-spelling check.

+## Popularity note ( 2018-05-10 )

+When I woke up this morning, someone said that a guy by the name of NullArray twitted about this project.
+11 stars later, it makes me want to finish it more than ever !